The Bankrate promise

-- Proof of identity: A driver’s license or similar.
+- Proof of identity: A driver’s license or similar that also lists your birthdate.
 Every lender will want this to make sure you’re who you say you are.

 - Personal bank statements: This is less common, but they may ask if you’re offering a personal guarantee.
 It backs up your promise to pay the loan if your business can’t.